tensorfreitas/lunatask-mcp/README.md

 ```

 ## To Be Implemented
-1. Implementation of MCp Server-Sent Events (SSE) for HTTP-based clients
+1. Implementation of MCP Server-Sent Events (SSE) for HTTP-based clients
 2. Extra Task Resource Filters
 - [ ] resource filters by `goal_id`
 - [ ] filters for all priority types